vzavala/StatsBook/README.md

 **Note**: There might be discrepancies in the results obtained with Matlab and Python scripts (due to differences in routines and randomization).

 You can **report errors** found in slides and code using this form: [Errata Form](https://forms.gle/rvZoe4FvtrEtnr1G8)

+You can find more information about the book at [Author Website](https://zavalab.engr.wisc.edu/publications/statsbook)